 Are there any special rules for co-ed at the MJCC?

-- Co-ed leagues should have at least TWO women and TWO men on the field at all times (goalie not included in gender count)
+• Co-ed leagues should have at least two of each gender on the field at all times (goalie not included in gender count)

-- Female players must take all free kicks
+• Female identifying players must take all free kicks

 Is there a "macho rule?"